lriverawong/product-store/README.md

 Now to display the product data, we can either render it insdie the Main component or create a new component.
 A component called `Product` is created and the `Main` component pases its state as props.

+#### Adding a new product
+Core features:
+- a new stateful component that renders the UI for an input form - the state holds the form data
+- on submit, the child component passes the state to the Main component using a callback
+ - Main component has method to handle logic for starting a POST request
+    - whenr receive response - Main component's state is updated

+Create `resources/assets/js/component/AddProduct.js` and configure it.

+Update `resources/assets/js/component/Main.js` by adding in the callback function handler from AddProduct.

 ## Key points to look-at and note:
 - Laravel
     - the setting up of API endpoints